junior-devleague/JDLA-Web-Development/src/morea/2_Intro_to_Command_Line/module.md

 morea_sort_order: 2
 ---

-This is the second module in this sample template.
+This is an introduction to the command line.